matloff/fasteR/README.md

 ```

 Let's review how this works.
 The expression 'Nile > 1200' gives us a
 bunch of TRUEs and FALSEs, one for each element of **Nile**.
-Then
+The result
+of that, i.e. the vector of TRUEs and FALSEs, is then fed into the
-'Nile[Nile > 1200]' gives us the subvector of **Nile** corresponding to
+**Nile** vector, giving us 'Nile[Nile > 1200]'; it gives us the
+subvector of **Nile** corresponding to the TRUEs, i.e. the stated
-the TRUEs, i.e. the stated condition.
-We then take the mean of that.
+condition.
+We then take the mean of that subvector.

 > <span style="color:red">Tip:</span>
 > If we have an operation we will use a lot, we should consider writing a